EgoriusSelik/EgoriusSelik/README.md

 <!---
 Hi, my name Egor.
-I'm a student and beginner programmer.
+I'm a student and beginner programmer:)
 --->